awsdocs/amazon-workdocs-administration-guide/doc_source/manage_set_admin.md

 # Promoting a user to administrator<a name="manage_set_admin"></a>

-Use the Amazon WorkDocs console to promote a user to administrator\.
-Remember, you can only promote activated users\.
-For more information about activating users, see [Editing users](edit_user.md)\.
+You use the Amazon WorkDocs console to promote a user to administrator\.
+Follow these steps\.